Topos-Theoretic Approaches to Quantum Theory: Topos Quantum Kinematics (Semantics)

 \subsection{The Covariant Approach}

-Conventionally, the covariant approach to topos quantum logic starts out with a general C*-algebra $\A$.
-As discussed in section \ref{sec:subalg} it not enough in this case to consider only its commutative Von Neumann subalgebras.
+Conventionally, the covariant approach to topos quantum logic starts with a general C*-algebra $\A$.
+As discussed in section \ref{sec:subalg}, it is not enough in this case to consider only its commutative von Neumann subalgebras.
 Instead, one should take into account the poset $\mathcal{C}(\A)$ of all commutative C*-subalgebras.
-However, recently, in particular in \cite{hlsboh}, the covariant approach too has started to consider more specific kinds of C*-algebras\footnote{In particular, from general to specific, it considered spectral, Rickart, AW* and Von Neumann algebras.}.
-The reason to do this is that, although one can formulate a nice theory of observables and states when dealing with an arbitrary C*-algebra, the logical side of the story is not very nice.
-This is a consequence of the lack of projections that a C*-algebra might have.
+However, recently, particularly in \cite{hlsboh}, the covariant approach has also started to consider more specific kinds of C*-algebras\footnote{In particular, from general to specific, it considered spectral, Rickart, AW* and von Neumann algebras.}.
+The reason for doing this is that, although one can formulate a satisfactory theory of observables and states when dealing with an arbitrary C*-algebra, the logical side of the story is not yet satisfactory.
+This is a consequence of the possible lack of projections in a C*-algebra.

-With the ideas in mind that one can embed any C*-algebra in its universal enveloping Von Neumann algebra and that these are in fact the only algebras of operators mathematical physicists seem to use in practice, I have made the choice to restrict to the case of Von Neumann algebras, also in my description of the covariant approach.
-This will also make a comparison with the contravariant approach more easy.
+Keeping in mind that one can embed any C*-algebra in its universal enveloping von Neumann algebra and that these are in fact the only algebras of operators that mathematical physicists seem to use in practice, I have chosen to restrict to the case of von Neumann algebras, also in my description of the covariant approach.
+This will also make the comparison with the contravariant approach easier.
 The reader should bear in mind, however, that most of the results hold in greater generality.

-In this approach we will therefore start out with a Von Neumann algebra $\A$ and set up a formalism of quantum kinematics in $\mathrm{Set}^{\V(\A)}$.
-This time, however, we take a more theory driven approach.
-We have a naturally have an internal commutative C*-algebra in $\mathrm{Set}^{\V(\A)}$.
-We mirror the constructions we performed in classical kinematics to obtain from this both a fully algebraic formalism for quantum kinematics in the topos and a geometric counterpart to this.
-This internal duality between algebra and geometry will rely on recent constructive versions of Gelfand-Duality, due to Banaschewski and Mulvey (e.g. \cite{banglo}), and of Riesz-Markov-Duality, due to Coquand and Spitters (\cite{coqint}) as well as on a less recent constructive version of Stone duality.
+In this approach, we will therefore start out with a von Neumann algebra $\A$ and set up a formalism for quantum kinematics in $\mathrm{Set}^{\V(\A)}$.
+This time, however, we take a more theory-driven approach.
+We naturally have an internal commutative C*-algebra in $\mathrm{Set}^{\V(\A)}$.
+We mirror the constructions we performed in classical kinematics to obtain both a fully algebraic formalism for quantum kinematics in the topos and a geometric counterpart.
+This internal duality between algebra and geometry will rely on recent constructive versions of Gelfand duality, due to Banaschewski and Mulvey (e.g. \cite{banglo}), and of Riesz-Markov duality, due to Coquand and Spitters (\cite{coqint}) as well as on a less recent constructive version of Stone duality.